Egg predation

-Egg predation is a feeding strategy in many groups of animals (ovivores) in which they consume eggs.
-Since an egg represents a complete organism at one stage of its life cycle, eating an egg is a form of predation, the killing of another organism for food.
+Egg predation or ovivory is a feeding strategy in many groups of animals (ovivores) in which they consume eggs.
+Since a fertilized egg represents a complete organism at one stage of its life cycle, eating an egg is a form of predation, the killing of another organism for food.

 Egg predation is found widely across the animal kingdom, including in fish, birds, snakes, mammals, and arthropods.
 Some species are specialist egg predators, but many more are generalists which take eggs when the opportunity arises.

 Humans have accidentally or intentionally introduced egg predators such as rats to places that had been free of them, causing damage to native species such as ground-nesting seabirds.
 Predatory birds such as ravens and gulls have spread, threatening ground-nesting birds such as sage grouse and terns.
-Measure to control such predators include the use of poisoned bait eggs.
+Measures to control such predators include the use of poisoned bait eggs.

 Definitions

 An ovivore or ovivorous animal is one that eats eggs, from Latin ovum, egg, and vorare, to devour.
 An obligate ovivore or egg predator is an animal that feeds exclusively on eggs.
 This is different from an egg parasite, an animal such as a parasitic wasp which grows inside the egg of another insect.